The original firm was formed as a jewelry manufacturer in 1890 as

 The International Watch Company will not issue an "Extract from

-Archives" for Cresarrow cased watches.
-I'm not sure if this is a
+the Archives" for Cresarrow cased watches.
+I'm not sure if this is

-decision, or because the archives have no record of the case
+a policy decision, or because the archives have no record of the

-they were numbered in the United States.
-The archives are indexed
+case numbers, given they were numbered in the United States.
+The

 In addition to Cresarrow cases with movements by C.H.
 Meylan and International Watch Company I have seen watches advertised with E. Huguenin movements and Cresarrow cases as well as Cresarrow movements and E. Huguenin cases.
 I have not been able to find any details for the firm of E. Huguenin.